stainless-api/upload-openapi-spec-action/examples/README.md

 * `merge`, which runs when a pull request is merged.
 The job creates a build of the SDK with the changes from the pull request, along with any [custom code](https://app.stainless.com/docs/guides/patch-custom-code#project-branches) added to the preview build.

-By default, the pull request workflow uses the title of the pull request as the commit message.
+By default, the pull request workflow uses the title of the pull request as the commit message, but you can edit the comment on the pull request to change the commit message.

 ## Push workflows